davious/CatchToEvernote/README.md

 * I run prepcatch.py
 * In the Evernote Desktop app, for each Space
     * File > Import
-    * Go into the Catch Notes Import folder the script creates
+    * Go into the Catch Notes Extract folder the script creates
     * Select the .enex file with the space's name
     * Click Open
     * Done
 * Attachments
-    * Go into the Catch Notes Import > Attachments folder the script creates
+    * Go into the Catch Notes Extract > Attachments folder the script creates
     * Type the name of the note (from the file name) into the evernote desktop search
     * Drag-and-drop the attachment into the note
     * Delete the attachment from the Attachment folder